Zainab1998-lmu/Jamming-Detection-Using-SDR-Raspberry-Pi-Setup/README.md

 - Sweep For Sweep Jamming Signals.
 - Gaussian For Gaussian Jamming Signals.
 <h1>Training The DT Algorithm</h1>
-From "Training tDecision Tree algorithm" File.
+From "Training the Decision Tree algorithm" File.

 Training the model with 14,000 distinct samples.
 <h1>Decision Tree Validation</h1>